Mikhail Benyash: 2023 disbarment

 In February 2023, the Council of the Bar Association of Krasnodar Krai stripped Benyash of his status as an advocate following a complaint made by the Ministry of Justice in which Benyash was accused of making critical statements about Russian authorities, including the Ministry itself, as well as of the leadership of the Russian bar association.
 Benyach was charged with the violation of the Advocate's Conduct Code because of seven posts on Telegram, two of which were confirmed: one on 6 October 2022 where he called the leadership of the Russian bar association "irreplaceable and unelected servile opportunists with portraits of Stalin in their offices", and another on 31 October 2022 where he called the Ministry of Justice "idiots" after recognising him as a foreign agent.

 Benyash appealed the decision of the Krasnodar Krai Bar Association to the Federal Bar Association, which agreed with the regional associations' findings.
 He filed an administrative claim at the Khamovnichesky District Court in Moscow to invalidate the decision of his advocate's status deprivation.
+The court rejected the administrative claim, citing the fact that the decision of the deprivation of the advocate's status of the administrative plaintiff was made in compliance with the procedure established by the law, while the legality and validity of this decision on the merits cannot be the subject of the court's assessment.